 Increase Special Education, Head Start and PreK Funding

-- Children who learn in high-quality pre-k programs perform better in school, are more likely to graduate, and earn more throughout their lives compared to peers without access to early learning programs.
+- Children who learn in high-quality pre-K programs perform better in school, are more likely to graduate, and earn more throughout their lives when compared with peers without access to early learning programs.

 - The governor is proposing $25 million for Pre-K Counts and $5 million for the Head Start Supplemental Program.
 This new funding will allow approximately 3,270 additional children to enroll in the state’s high-quality early learning programs.

-- During Governor Wolf’s term, the commonwealth has doubled its investment in early child education, but more children need this once-in-a-lifetime opportunity to enter kindergarten ready to grow and thrive.
+- During Governor Wolf’s term, the commonwealth has doubled its investment in early childhood education, but more children need this once-in-a-lifetime opportunity to enter kindergarten ready to grow and thrive.